Quantum and classical algorithms for SOCP based on the multiplicative weights update method: Introduction

-Our algorithms work by extending the framework from the SDP ``primal oracle'' algorithm of \cite{vanapeldoorn19} to the case of SOCP.
-In this framework, for a program with $m$ constraints over an $n$-dimensional primal optimization variable, the algorithm iteratively updates a sparse vector $\mathbf{y} \in \mathbb{R}^m$ with non-negative entries (initially $\mathbf{y} = \mathbf{0}$).
+For a program with $m$ constraints over an $n$-dimensional primal optimization variable, the algorithm iteratively updates a sparse vector $\mathbf{y} \in \mathbb{R}^m$ with non-negative entries (initially $\mathbf{y} = \mathbf{0}$).
 This $\mathbf{y}$ implicitly defines a candidate solution $\mathbf{x}$ to the primal formulation of the program---in fact, $\mathbf{x}$ is a Gibbs distribution depending on the weights in $\mathbf{y}$, which is the key fact that connects the MW method to possible quantum advantage.
 The update to $\mathbf{y}$ at each iteration is determined by querying a ``violated constraint oracle'' that returns one of the $m$ constraints that is violated by this $\mathbf{x}$, if one exists.
 The remarkable implication of the MW framework is that only $\bigO(\log(n))$ iterations are needed to (implicitly) obtain a point $\mathbf{x}$ representing a solution to the program up to some fixed constant precision.
 Our task is then to give the best possible classical or quantum implementation of the violated constraint oracle, which contributes the dominant $\mathrm{poly}(n,m)$ factor to the overall complexity.
 A key innovation for quantum SDP solvers in this framework was the utilization of the quantum OR lemma \cite{vanapeldoorn19, brandão2019quantumsdpsolverslarge,harrow2017sequential} to separate the $n$ and $m$ dependence additively as $\bigOt(\sqrt{n}+\sqrt{m})$ for the violated constraint oracle.

 In applying this framework specifically to SOCP, we discover that a simpler (essentially classical) version of the quantum OR lemma is required.
 As a result, both our quantum algorithm and our classical algorithm obtain additive complexity: $\bigOt(\sqrt{r}+\sqrt{m})$ and $\bigOt(n+m)$, respectively (here assuming $\gamma = \bigO(1)$).
 This additive complexity replicates the complexity for quantumly and classically solving dense linear programs from \cite{zerosumLP} (up to a factors of $\gamma$).